spring-jdbc-crud/simplejdbcmapper/README.md

 @Bean
 public SimpleJdbcMapper simpleJdbcMapper(DataSource dataSource) {
     SimpleJdbcMapper simpleJdbcMapper = new SimpleJdbcMapper(dataSource);
-    // Below are just examples.
-Provide your own custom Supplier.
-Make Sure the type returned by Supplier matches the type of the Property you are annotating. simpleJdbcMapper.setRecordAuditedBySupplier(() -> "tester");
+    // Provide your own custom Supplier.
+Make Sure the type returned by Supplier matches the type
+    // of the Property you are annotating.
+Generally audited by is got from a thread local. simpleJdbcMapper.setRecordAuditedBySupplier(() -> "tester");
     simpleJdbcMapper.setRecordAuditedOnSupplier(() -> LocalDateTime.now());
     return simpleJdbcMapper;